CBTp for Psychosis Informed Skills

 Bio

-Helen Wood is a Pennsylvania Licensed Clinical Psychologist working for INSPIRE’s CBTp training division.
-She is also Psychologist for outpatient psychosis services, including a first episode psychosis service, in an academic medical center in southwest Pennsylvania.
+Helen Wood is a clinical psychologist licensed in Vermont and Pennsylvania.
+She works for INSPIRE’s CBTp training division.
+She is a Clinical Associate Professor at the University of Vermont, Department of Psychological Science.
+She was previously the psychologist for outpatient psychosis services, including a first episode psychosis service, at an academic medical center in southwest Pennsylvania.
+She led CBTp implementation in this context.
+Dr. Wood has worked as Program Director for an adult psychosis inpatient unit, as well as in outpatient services in the US and in the UK’s National Health Service.
+She co-chairs the North American CBTp Network’s Early Psychosis Working Group.
 Dr. Wood received her Master’s in Experimental Psychology from the University of Sussex and her Doctorate in Clinical Psychology from Canterbury Christ Church University, both in the UK.
 Her clinical and research interests focus on understanding the experience of psychosis and collaborating with providers and experts by experience to enhance service provision.
-Dr. Wood has worked as Program Director for an adult psychosis inpatient unit, as well as in outpatient services in the US and in the UK’s National Health Service.
-Having first trained in CBTp in the UK, she leads the implementation of CBTp in her current clinical work setting.
-She co-chairs the North American CBTp Network’s Early Psychosis Working Group.